Exploring Yokohama – Photography + Travel Guide

 - Samyang 18mm f2.8 (new lens purchased just prior to this trip)

 This was an easy choice.
 The Peak Design Everyday Sling 10L bag worked so well the first time we visited that it was a no-brainer for this trip (we now also have the Peak Design Everyday Sling 10L V2).
-It is super comfortable to carry for the whole day and enough space to carry almost everything we needed.
+It is super comfortable to carry for the whole day and has enough space to carry almost everything we needed.
 It was also practical for the times we were on the busy subway and in crowded areas.
 The sling bag is easy to swing from our back to our front to change lenses without knocking into people.
 We did still take one backpack with us (we use the Vanguard Alta Rise 45 backpack), but it stayed in the hotel room most of the time.
 We used it on the odd occasions and when we were in transit to our next destination.
 The Peak Design Everyday Sling 10L bag was primarily used most of the time.

 Tripods can be a pain in the butt to carry around all day, however, you will regret it if you don’t have one with you at all times in Japan.
 We made sure we had at least one tripod between us every day.
 It will make it an easier decision to carry around every day if you take a lightweight compact travel tripod.
 We have a couple of travel tripods that are lightweight and compact.
 Occasionally, we also venture out with a Joby Gorilla Pod.
 Remember, you will be carrying the tripod around most of the day so we strongly suggest you invest in a sturdy but lightweight model.